InformedChoice/armed-exterminators/content/locations/pasadena/index.md

 # Pest Control in **Pasadena, California**

-From the historic Craftsman homes of Bungalow Heaven to busy Old Town restaurants, Pasadena faces year-round pest pressure. **Roof rats nest in attics, Argentine ants invade kitchens, and skunks wander the Arroyo Seco at night.** Armed Exterminators has protected Pasadena properties for over 20 years with fast, family-owned service.
+From the historic Craftsman homes of Bungalow Heaven to busy Old Town restaurants, Pasadena faces year-round pest pressure. **Roof rats nest in attics, Argentine ants invade kitchens, and skunks wander the Arroyo Seco at night.** Armed Exterminators has protected Pasadena properties for 28 years with fast, family-owned service.

 ## Common Pasadena Pest Problems We Solve